Skip to content

 Unlocking the Wallet#

-After initialization and before every use, the wallet must be unlocked.
-To unlock the wallet, make a POST request to /wallet/unlock with the following data: body: {"pass": "123"}.
-Use the password you selected during the initialization stage.
+After initialization or restoration, and after every node restart, the wallet must be unlocked before use.
+To unlock it, make a POST request to /wallet/unlock with your wallet password: {"pass": "YOUR_WALLET_PASSWORD"}.

 • Using the internal miner.